-I propose a simple algorithm:
+Here's a simple algorithm:

 There’s a myth that if an engineer is an introvert, their soft skills are necessarily in a bad shape.
 After all, introverts don’t like interacting with many people, often feel uncomfortable when expressing their thoughts, and prefer to sit in the corner frowning and writing code.

-I believe that some soft skills, in reality, can be stronger in introverts than in extroverts: empathy, listening, business etiquette, to name a few A person who spends a lot of time analyzing the outside world understands how a wrong word or gesture can offend.
+Some soft skills, in reality, can be stronger in introverts than in extroverts: empathy, listening, business etiquette, to name a few A person who spends a lot of time analyzing the outside world understands how a wrong word or gesture can offend.